Arctic 101: WHY ARCTIC ICE MATTERS

 Over the years, satellite-based passive microwave images of the sea ice have provided scientists a reliable tool for continuously monitoring changes in the Arctic ice.
 Every summer the Arctic ice cap melts down to what NASA scientists call its "minimum" before colder weather begins to cause ice cover to increase.

 The above 24-second video from NASA displays the area of the minimum sea ice coverage each year from 1979 through 2016.

 There are three ways the Arctic reflects heat:

 Young, bright ice, which is basically a combination of ice and snow, reflecting 90% of the heat that comes its way.

 Open ocean only reflects 6% of heat.

-Our material mimics bright ice to reflect the most heat possible -- keeping more ice in the Arctic and the planet cooler for everyone.
+Our nontoxic microspheres mimic the young, bright ice to reflect the most heat possible -- keeping more ice in the Arctic and the planet cooler for everyone.

 Because the ocean absorbs 94% of the heat that comes its way, the Arctic could become a global heater if we let its ice melt.
-Our team is developing a solution that reflects the most heat, so we decided to mimic bright ice with our material.
-That way, we can keep more ice in the Arctic during the summer and restore the region’s ice sheet to its previous size over time.
+Our team is developing and testing an environmentally-safe climate restoration solution that reflects the most heat and mimic young, bright ice.
+It’s our goal to keep more ice in the Arctic during the summer and restore the region’s ice sheet to its previous size over time.